AnicetNgrt/flore1/README.md

 ![explosion](https://imgur.com/8kXy0FB.gif)
 #### You need to convert your GIF to a folder containing it's frames as PNG files
 Note that the original source I gave lets you download a folder containing all individuals frames as png.
 Which is exactly what the engine needs.
-But I case you only have a `.gif` file, such as the one above go to [https://ezgif.com/split](https://ezgif.com/split), import your gif, download the `.zip` containing the frames, and extract it in a folder in your project.
+But I case you only have a `.gif` file, such as the one above go to [this online tool](https://ezgif.com/split), import your gif, download the `.zip` containing the frames, and extract it in a folder in your project.
 #### This tutorial's folder:
 ```
 📁 my_super_game/